depersgroep/fannypack/hugo/content/modules/forms.md

 If you want more flexibility, vertical alignment and let the browser handle the layout, replace the grid layout with a flexbox layout.

-An example with a datepicker and time input.
+An example with a date picker and time input.

 <div class="fp-example">
 	<fieldset class="form__fieldset">